 People have a natural fear of most salespeople before even giving them a chance to know them.
 In this case, the guests at the party would worry about the insurance agent trying to sell them insurance.
 The police officer would try to find some reason to investigate them for a possible crime they may have committed.

-Normally consumers receive their first negative experience with salespeople when they step into a car dealership showroom.
+Normally, consumers receive their first negative experience with salespeople when they step into a car dealership showroom.
 Before they can say a word, the vultures start swarming like flies, and the fear of salespeople begins.
 Life insurance procrastination here we come.

 An insurance agent’s job is to educate clients and answer all their questions.
 An applicant should always fully understand what they are applying for.